Edwin Clark (politician)

 Chief Edwin Clark, CFR CON (25 May 1927 – 17 February 2025) was a Nigerian Ijaw leader and politician from Delta State who worked with the administrations of the military governor Samuel Ogbemudia and head of state, General Yakubu Gowon between 1966 and 1975.
-In 1966, he was a member of an advisory committee to the military governor of the Mid-Western Region province, David Ejoor and was appointed Federal Commissioner of Information in 1975.
+In 1966, he was a member of an advisory committee to the military governor of the Mid-Western Region, David Ejoor and was appointed Federal Commissioner of Information in 1975.

 Clark was an unofficial adviser to President Goodluck Jonathan.
 He was a philanthropist who founded the Edwin Clark Foundation and established a university in his hometown.

 Life and career

 Clark was born in Kiagbodo, in the Ijaw area of what is now Delta State.
 He attended primary and secondary schools at Effurun, Okrika and Afugbene before completing further studies at the Government Teacher Training College, which later became Delta State University, Abraka.
 Thereafter, Clark worked briefly as a schoolteacher before travelling to the United Kingdom to earn a law degree.

 The poet J.P.
 Clark was his brother.
 They were both the great-grandsons of the colonial-era Ijaw aristocrat Bekederemo of Kiagbodo.